scholarslab/scholarslab.github.io/collections/_posts/2019-02-14-theatricality-of-motion-capture.md

 title: "Some Reflections on the Theatricality of Motion Capture"
 category: blog
 tags:
-- Research and Development
+- research and development
-- Grad Student Research
+- grad student research
-- VR-AR
+- vr-ar
 - motion capture
 - dance and theater
 ---